 You have taken a job with a theater company and you are in charge of setting up the props.
 The props are transported in crates by a truck.
 The crates are unloaded by being pushed down a ramp.
 You realize that the frictional force is making your job difficult, so you decide to investigate how to reduce the frictional force.
 You are interested in determining how the kinetic frictional force depends on the normal force acting on an object.
-As a first step (Part A), you varied the normal force by changing the mass of the object.
+As a first step (Part A), you varied the normal force by changing the angle of the ramp.
+As a second step, you decide to vary the normal force by changing the mass of the object.